All About Chimney Fires

 Aside from adding architectural interest to your home, a chimney’s real function is to carry dangerous gases from your fireplace, furnace, or wood stove, safely out of your home.
-Your fireplace and wood stove chimney should be properly maintained, because the chimney’s function is to keep the air you breathe safe from toxic fumes.
+Your fireplace and wood stove chimney should be properly maintained because the chimney’s function is to keep the air you breathe safely from toxic fumes.
 Your home, whether it’s new construction or it is hundreds of years old, still needs upkeep.
 A dirty chimney can put your family at risk for a chimney fire.
 A good chimney sweep is required to maintain a safe chimney.

 What is a Chimney Fire?

 A fire in your fireplace is very different from a chimney fire!
-Residential fireplaces that are properly built and maintained are designed to with stand continuous temperatures that are very hot (1000-2000 degrees Fahrenheit).
+Residential fireplaces that are properly built and maintained are designed to withstand continuous temperatures that are very hot (1000-2000 degrees Fahrenheit).
 Residential chimneys that are properly built and maintained are designed for continuous temperatures that are much less than that of the actual fireplace, (400-500).
 When chimneys are exposed to the extreme shock of a chimney fire they are often damaged.

 Chimneys that are built and maintained properly shouldn’t experience chimney fires.
 A fire in your chimney is very destructive and it could cause the house to catch on fire and that is why the National Fire Protection Association Recommends that chimneys be inspected and swept as needed on no less than an annual basis.

 There are Two Types of Chimney Fires:

 A free burning chimney fire is one that is often associated with a lot of smoke and noise and there are often flames or sparks apparent at the top of the chimney.
 In plain words, “You and or your nearby neighbors know that you are having a “chimney fire”.